port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/code-quality-security/snyk.md

 1. Create a `values.yaml` file in `argocd/my-ocean-snyk-integration` in your git repository with the content:

 :::note
-Remember to replace the placeholders for `SNYK_TOKEN`.
+Remember to replace the placeholder for `SNYK_TOKEN`.

+By default, the integration fetches all organizations associated with the provided Snyk token.
 :::

 ```yaml showLineNumbers
 initializePortResources: true
 scheduledResyncInterval: 120